ErikBuer/SineTables.jl/docs/src/Examples/sine_speed_test.md

 @benchmark generate_sine_using_base_sin!($result_base_sin, $num_points, $scaling_factor)
 ```

-Now lets see what we can accomplish with our LUT-based sine.
+Now let's see what we can accomplish with our LUT-based sine.

 ```@example SpeedTest
 using ..SineTables